Konstantin Petrzhak: Soviet program of nuclear weapons and academia

 In 1939, Kurchatov was assigned research under Georgy Flyorov and Petrzhak to conduct investigation on uranium fission induced by neutrons of different energy levels, following Yakov Frenkel's theory of fission.
-Earlier, Flyorov and his assistant Tatiana Nikitinskaya had already made an ionization chamber to detect heavy particles, and were directed to increase the sensitivity of the ionization chamber.
+Earlier, Flyorov and his assistant Tatiana I. Nikitinskaya had already made an ionization chamber to detect heavy particles, and were directed to increase the sensitivity of the ionization chamber.
 The team created a multilayer ionization chamber to detect decay products originating from the fission of uranium.

 The ionization chamber utilized electrodes with a total surface area of about 1000 cm2.
 The chamber's 15 plates were covered with uranium oxide with approximate surface density of 10–20 mg/cm2.
 The detector compared particle activity to a background level control.
 When the source of neutrons was taken away, the detector still found particles.
 The team made three ionization chambers to prove that the effect was not an error, including a more sensitive chamber with a surface area of 6000 cm2.
 Despite the instrument's high sensitivity, cosmic rays were still a possible source of particle activity.
 The team moved to an underground lab in the Dinamo station of Moscow Metro (about 50 m below the earth surface) in an attempt to rule out the effects of cosmic rays.
 In May 1940, they were confident that they had discovered spontaneous fission.
 The certificate of discovery stated, "the new type of radioactivity with mother nucleus decays into two nuclei, that have kinetic energy of about 160 MeV".
 Later, the discovery of spontaneous fission was confirmed by Otto Robert Frisch.

 In 1940, Petrzhak was recommended for the top team in the Soviet atomic bomb project.
 He is rumored to have participated in the said project.

 When the Soviet Union entered World War II, Petrzhak was eligible to serve in the Red Army.
 Winning the Stalin Prize would exempt him from front line service.
-In the early 1940s, the Soviet Academy of Sciences nominated him for the award, which he did not receive.
+In the early 1940s, the Academy of Sciences of the Soviet Union nominated him for the award, which he did not receive.
 Sources disagree on whether Petrzhak volunteered, or was drafted into the army.

 Petrzhak served in the military intelligence company of a CIWS regiment first as a junior lieutenant, and later as a senior lieutenant.
 On 28 June 1941, he participated in the battle of Karelian Isthmus.
 Later, he fought in Volkhov Front.
-In March 1942 he was ordered to leave the army and join evacuated Radium Institute scientists in Kazan.
+On 20th of March 1942 he was ordered to leave the army and join evacuated Radium Institute scientists in Kazan.